vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/enablebanking.rst

 #.
 Start synchronization by clicking on :menuselection:`Accounting --> Configuration -->
    Add a Bank Account`;
 #.
 Select your bank;
 #.
-Make sure you give your consent to share your account information with Odoo by clicking
+Make sure you give your consent to share your account information with Leansoft by clicking
    :guilabel:`Continue authentication`;

    .. image:: enablebanking/enablebankingauth.png